Corruption Eradication Commission: Achievements

 The work of the KPK is a source of continuing controversy in Indonesia.
 The commission is careful, but sometimes quite aggressive, in pursuing high-profile cases.

 For example, in reporting on the activities of the KPK, one foreign observer noted that the commission has "confronted head-on the endemic corruption that remains as a legacy of President Suharto’s 32-year-long kleptocracy.
 Since it started operating in late 2003, the commission has investigated, prosecuted and achieved a 100-percent conviction rate in 86 cases of bribery and graft related to government procurements and budgets."
 To display once more its resolve to crack down on graft suspects, the KPK named on 7 December 2012, both brothers of Indonesian socialite Rizal Mallarangeng, Indonesia's Sports Minister Andi Mallarangeng and Fox Indonesia consultant Choel Mallarangeng suspects in a multimillion-dollar corruption case, in the latest scandal to hit the President Susilo Bambang Yudhoyono's ruling party ahead of Indonesia's 2014 Presidential election.
 Mallarangeng is the first minister to resign on graft allegations since the KPK began operating in 2003.

 KPK public education division official Budiono Prakoso said in December 2008 that because of its limited manpower and resources, of some 16,200 cases reported to the Corruption Eradication Commission (KPK), only a small number had been dealt with.

 A large number of the solid reports informed the KPK of alleged cases of corruption and misuse of budget funds by government agencies at national and regional levels.
-"The main problem is the political will of the government at regional and national levels.
+He said,"The main problem is the political will of the government at regional and national levels.
 Political will remains low.
-Everything is still at a lip-service level," he said.

-NGO activists often urge the KPK to be more aggressive in its work.
+Everything is still at a lip-service level."NGO activists often urge the KPK to be more aggressive in its work.
 For example, Bali Corruption Watch (BCW) head Putu Wirata Dwikora asked the KPK to investigate corruption cases in Bali.
-He lamented the commission's practice of handing over corruption cases in Bali to the local prosecutors office for further investigation.
-"The KPK should be directly involved in investigations to create a deterrent effect," Putu said.

-On the other hand, the success of the KPK in using controversial tools like warrantless wiretaps, and its focus on high-level targets like "businessmen, bureaucrats, bankers, governors, diplomats, lawmakers, prosecutors, police officials and other previously untouchable members of Indonesian society", has led to something of a backlash.
+He lamented the commission's practice of handing over corruption cases in Bali to the local prosecutor's office for further investigation.
+Putu said, "The KPK should be directly involved in investigations to create a deterrent effect."On the other hand, the success of the KPK in using controversial tools like warrantless wiretaps, and its focus on high-level targets like "businessmen, bureaucrats, bankers, governors, diplomats, lawmakers, prosecutors, police officials and other previously untouchable members of Indonesian society", has led to something of a backlash.
 There have been reported attempts to undermine the commission in parliament.

 Tensions between the government and KPK

 During its course, KPK often sees a number of controversial efforts by People's Representative Council and other government institutions to weaken or disrupt the work of KPK.

 Leaders and prominent of figures of KPK have been repeatedly arrested for a disputable criminal case or receiving personal attacks.